Request Appt Book Online Like Us Like Us on Facebook Reviews Read our Reviews Call Give us a Call Map View our Map

 How do I keep my child from getting cavities?

-Cavities are the most common threat to children’s oral health because they’re still learning how to properly clean and care for their smile.
-If your child is prone to cavities, we may suggest preventive measures such as fluoride treatments or dental sealants to protect their teeth from decay.
+Cavities are the most common threat to children’s oral health because kids are still learning how to properly clean and care for their smile.
+If your child is prone to cavities, we may suggest preventive dentistry measures such as fluoride treatments or dental sealants to protect their teeth from decay.
 These will strengthen their protective enamel or shield their teeth from collecting food debris and plaque.

 Is it bad that my child sucks their thumb?